amandasuzzanne/galentine/README.md

 Hello!

-I made this little webpage after coming accross something similar on TikTok.
+I made this little webpage for my friends after coming across something similar on TikTok.

 Feel free to use this code for your site or however you see fit!